Home Research Publications Outreach and DEI CV

 Research

-Evolution of the vertebrate retina
+Evolution of vertebrate retina specializations

 Drawing of a retinal whole mount topographic map